 And what the most important is, Forex and Commoditie prices.
 As for the commodities, you have to follow the Gold, Silver and Oil WTI and Brent price.
 Compare the move on those prices with the most of the forex pairs and you will find the huge connection.
 As for the forex pairs, of course that you must choose the several pairs for wich you will find that is most suitable for you and for you’re type of trading.
 Based on my experience, I have chosen a maximum of 8 forex pairs, US dollar and Euro index, but I am focused mostly on the major pairs in between those 8 pairs, especially on the EUR/USD.
 Of course, my favorable pair is XAU/USD or gold price and most of my analysis and trades are based on the same.
 Sure, the most important pair in wich you’re focused on, you must have on various TF’s and follow the each move based on you’re technical analysis during you’re setup and trade.

 Well, based on this, you can see how many monitors is that you need and this is the minimum data which ‘you must follow’ if you’re serious enough.
 How many screens do you need for this?
 Ok, you can split you’re screen in 4 or 6 small ones and that’s ok, because some of those datas are only for following, some of them are for analysing.
 For example, I am analysing stock market indexes and commodities and must say that I find that as an very important part of my job.
 US dollar index and EUR index is also important to analyse and to follow all day as well.
 There is also a question about the important news, but you can always follow that in one of those screens in front of you.
-As for the charts, you can see that in my 5 monitors which stands in front of me, there is 13 screens and I am changing them sometimes on the daily basis.

 So, if you look at this way, it’s not so easy as you think it is, right!?
 Most of you are looking at my analysis and comment how simple they are.
 Yes, that’s true.
 But for all this simplicity in my analysis and predictions, there is a huge background which is not visible on the chart.
 As I always said, there is nothing easy here and behind every single and ‘simple’ chart and analysis is a huge job.
 Think of that.